Sustainable Urban Mobility Transitions (EIT), Master of Science (Technology)

 The programme is a double degree programme, which means that you will study at two European universities and in two different countries.
 The programme has an integrated technical content (Technical major) and business content (Innovation & Entrepreneurship – I&E minor).
 The I&E minor is shared between all programmes.
 An integral part of the second year is a Master’s thesis (30 ECTS).
 Please note that both ENTRY and EXIT universities might be subject to changes.
 Kindly check before applying.

-During the first year, a similar set of courses are offered at the four involved entrypoints Aalto University, KTH, TU Eindhoven and UPC Barcelona.
+During the first year, a similar set of courses are offered at all the involved entry points.
 This includes learning on how to develop a strategic plan for urban areas, evaluate different data gathering and analysis approaches, and use them to analyze the dynamics of urban mobility systems, evaluate the plausible impacts of emerging mobility technologies, promoting behavioral change, and apply urban and transport appraisal methodologies.
 In addition, some elective courses may be chosen to prepare for a specialisation.
 An important part of the programme are also the Innovation and & Entrepreneurship (I&E) courses, in line with the European Institute of Innovation and Technology (EIT) initiative.

-During the second year of studies, the student chooses a specialisation option offered in one of the four exitpoint universities: Aalto University, KTH, TU Eindhoven and UPC Barcelona.
+During the second year of studies, the student chooses a specialisation option offered in one of the exit point universities: Aalto University, KTH, TU Eindhoven, UPC Barcelona, University of Tartu or University of Lisbon-Técnico IST.
 The specialisation option includes sustainability transition and responsible innovations, governance and planning for global mobility cultures and cities, strategies for integrated transport systems management, and decision-making analysis in transport and logistics.

 Follow the links below to view the course list at each partner university: